idiezd2022/mobile_robotics_blog/GlobalNavigation.md

 # 3. THE PROCESS

 During the creation of the program, I went through several important steps.
-First, I developed the *attraction vector*.
-In this case, I didn't take long to implement it, as it only involved transferring the coordinates of the car and the target.
-However, without realizing it, this implementation wasn't entirely correct and would cause problems later on, as can be seen in the first image.
+First, to implement the map, it was necessary to develop the algorithm described in the theory of node expansion, Breadth-First Search (BFS).
+This step was not very difficult, as I had previously implemented this same algorithm in another course.
+Thanks to that prior experience, designing the main pseudocode was relatively straightforward.
+Next, I implemented a function to generate the child nodes from the current position, considering the possible movements both in a straight line and diagonally.
+During this process, I included the assignment of costs to each movement, distinguishing between diagonal and straight moves to accurately reflect the distance traveled.
+Finally, I integrated functionality to represent the progress made toward the target on the map, allowing real-time visualization of the algorithm's advancement.
+Below is an image illustrating this step of the process.

 <p align="center">
   <img src="p4images/1.png" alt="Getting cost grid" width="70%" style="border: 2px solid black;">
   &nbsp;&nbsp;&nbsp;
 </p>

-The second step was to create the *repulsion vector* using the values from the laser.
-At this point, I made numerous modifications due to calculation errors, which are detailed later in the difficulties section.
-Finally, I calculated the *resulting vector*.
-This last step did not present me with significant difficulties, as I only needed to adjust the coefficient values in the sum a couple of times until I found the correct ones.

-However, as shown in the image and described in the process of creating the repulsion vector, in the first functional version I developed, I could only detect obstacles that were very close.
-This meant that when there were no visible obstacles, the resulting vector appeared incorrectly.
-Once I made the necessary changes, I was able to adjust the car's speed (initially, I considered deriving it from the resulting vector, but that wasn't viable) and the direction, which is based on the angle of that vector.
+In the following image, this same algorithm is shown with different targets.

 <p align="center">
   <img src="p4images/firststeps2.png" alt="Target and resultant" width="70%" style="border: 2px solid black;">